Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Other Ingredients

 If your cat has only eaten a small amount of vanilla pudding, there may be no need to panic.
-Yes, some of the ingredients listed can be harmful, but in small amounts, they shouldn’t be toxic.
+Yes, some of the ingredients listed can be harmful, but they shouldn’t be toxic in small amounts.
 You may need to deal with diarrhea, vomiting, or an upset stomach.
 If things get too bad, contact your vet.

-If your cat has ingested a large quantity of vanilla pudding, it may be best to give your vet a call.
-They will want to be aware of the ingredient list so they can best decide how to handle the situation.
-Along with diarrhea, upset stomach, and vomiting, you may also find your cat suffering from a lack of energy and lethargy.
+If your cat has ingested a large quantity of vanilla pudding, it’s best to call your vet.
+They’ll need the ingredient list so they can decide how to handle the situation.
+Along with diarrhea, an upset stomach, and vomiting, you may also find your cat suffering from a lack of energy and lethargy.
 Make sure to follow your vet’s instructions closely to help your kitty feel better quickly.

 Now that you know what you can safely feed your cat, it’s just as important to find a bowl that supports their health and well-being.
 With whisker-friendly bowls and a wide tray to catch any spills, our Hepper NomNom Cat Bowl is our favorite option.